 - Pain or tenderness in your lower body, such as a cramp

-If you are experiencing shortness of breath, chest pain, or blood-producing cough, you must seek immediate help.
-These symptoms could be an indicator of ongoing pulmonary embolism (PE), a blood clot which forms in the lungs.
+If you are experiencing shortness of breath, chest pain, or a blood-producing cough, seek immediate help.
+These symptoms could indicate a pulmonary embolism (PE), a blood clot that travels from a leg to the lungs.

 May-Thurner Syndrome Treatment at USA Vein Clinics

 Ready to seek treatment for MTS?
 At USA Vein Clinics, we offer effective, non-surgical treatment that is performed in our outpatient clinics.
-Treatment for May-Thurner Syndrome involves inflating the vein so that it widens and increases blood flow.
-After the vein is widened, a stent (mesh-like tube) is permanently placed in the vein to keep it open.
+We inflate the iliac vein to widen it and increase blood flow.
+After the vein is widened, a permanent stent is placed in the vein to keep it open.
 This treatment effectively treats MTS by leaving the vein open for efficient venous drainage from the left leg and helps reduce your risk of developing DVT, as well.

 We encourage you to schedule an appointment online today to receive the diagnosis and treatment you need to have healthy veins.